 One of the more architecturally interesting-looking hotels on the Strip -- the hotel towers eschew the typical 3-pronged shape, and mimic famous New York City landmarks like the Empire State, Chrysler and Woolworth buildings.
 They put a lot of effort into realizing the theme here, possibly more than any other resort since Caesars.
-Unfortunately, the rooms, pool, and gambling aren't much to crow about.

 What You Get Bottles of in the Bathroom: Shampoo, conditioner and lotion.
 It's supposedly fancy.
 Well, it looks fancy in its skinny little bottles, but we honestly didn't feel any cleaner than we do after any other weekly shower.